One day in Philadelphia itinerary if you only have 24 hours in the City Of Brotherly Love.

 - Bricco Pizza: Roman street food

-The Museum Of The American Revolution is known for its hands-on, tech-driven displays.
+The Museum Of The American Revolution (reserve a ticket online here) is known for its hands-on, tech-driven displays.

 At first glance, the museum seems a little small.
 But each exhibit is packed with information.
 It’s not presented in a traditional manner so if you want to get the most out of your visit, you’ll want to watch the videos and interact with the displays as much as you can!